bbc/connected-data-pseudocone/README.md

  1. to deliver a list of test users to Justicia (together with items they have consumed); and
- 2. to deliver user history items to bramble to be used to generate recommendations (copies the behaviour of [Bristlecone](https://github.com/bbc/connected-data-bristlecone)) instead of reading user actions from UAS it reads from an offline UAS dump.
-Implemented with gRPC on a default port `50057`.
+ 2. to deliver user history items to bramble to be used to generate recommendations (copies the behaviour of [Bristlecone](https://github.com/bbc/connected-data-bristlecone)) instead of reading user actions from UAS it reads from an offline UAS dump JSON file (named "anonymised_uas_extract.json") which is located in a GCP bucket named "pseudocone_data_dump".

+ Implemented with gRPC on a default port
+ `50057`.

 ## Run Service Locally